-Established in 1985, the purpose of The Symons Trust is to support and enhance the study of Canada, especially, though not exclusively, at Trent University.
+Established in 1985, the purpose of Symons Trust for Canadian Studies is to support and enhance the study of Canada, especially, though not exclusively, at Trent University.
 Under the direction of its Committee of the Trustees, the Trust provides funding to support imaginative new activities, to act as seed money for worthy new endeavours, or to foster important long range projects.

 Trent Centre for Community-Based Research

 One of the key ways Trent faculty and student are involved in the local community is through the Trent Community Research Centre.
 The Trent Centre partners with local organizations and businesses to link them up with passionate students who want to get real-world experience and contribute to their communities even as they complete their degrees.